Tax bills are sent out once a year, around late January.

 A sale for taxes is the sale, by public auction, of immovables (buildings or land) for which municipal taxes or property transfer duties have not been paid, Immovables listed for sale are those for which municipal taxes were not paid for the previous year or for which transfer duties were due on December 31 of the previous year.

 Before putting an immovable up for sale, the Administrative and Financial Department takes various steps to recover the unpaid sums from the owners.

 - A statement of account is issued approximately one month after every due date.

 - In mid-year, a statement of account is sent out with a letter explaining the risks involved and recommending that the owner make an arrangement to pay the balance due by August.
 If the owner fails to do so, the Town Clerk’s Office and Communication Department is forced to take legal steps to recover the amount owing, which incurs additional costs.

 The list of immovables for sale is generally tabled at a Town Council meeting in August.
-The owners have until the date of the sale, generally in November, to pay the unpaid taxes and any associated costs.
+The owners have until the date of the sale, generally in November or December, to pay the unpaid taxes and any associated costs.

 The sale of immovables for non-payment of taxes is governed by the Cities and Towns Act.

 Any person wishing to participate in the sale must produce proof of his or her identity (driver’s licence, Québec Medicare card, Canadian passport or any other official document containing the person’s photo).